 The cover of the album shows Scrooge McDuck at the top of a mountain looking into the distance and it’s been drawn by the artist who created the comic – Don Rosa.

 The title of the album gives a clue that this isn’t a typical album – the words “Music inspired by” are accurate as this album is largely instrumental with some songs being purely instrumental, some having full vocals and some using choral parts as well as the music.
 The whole album really does feel like a soundtrack rather than a typical album.
 Pip Williams who worked with Tuomas on the “Imaginaerum – The score” album (the soundtrack to the movie Imaginaerum) has again worked with him on this album for the orchestrations.
 As with the recent Nightwish albums, Troy Donockley is also involved adding his pipes to the sound.
+Well aboriginalbluemountains can provide you all the latest updates.

 Brief comments on a few tracks…